Washington

 Table 1 All 39 Washington counties: 12-month filing counts and rates per 1,000 renter HH. source · ocla · acs · ern · 2026

-Why a one-time check so often works.
-Most of these filings are for nonpayment of rent (Humphries et al., 2024), and for households living close to the edge a missed payment is almost always a cash-flow problem rather than a choice — the money is not there that month.
-That is why a targeted, one-time payment can save a tenancy and pay the landlord the rent owed.
+Why a one-time check so often works: Most of eviction filings in the state of Washington are for nonpayment of rent (Humphries et al., 2024), and for households living paycheck to paycheck, a missed payment is almost always a cash-flow problem rather than a choice: they simply didn't have enough money that month.
+Therefore a single, targeted check can do two things at once: keep the family housed and give the landlord the rent they're owed.
 The fuller county-level analysis, with methods and the other drivers the model identified, is in the eviction-determinants report.

 Figure 5 · Action